(The first three amendments are the “trifecta”: limiting spending, limiting taxation, and limiting regulation.)

 The Comptroller of Public Accounts, Attorney-General, and Inspector General shall be elected in like manner to the President.

 (None of these Officers can really do his job when he is an at-will employee of the President.
 Iran/Contra and Lewinskygate come to mind for the AG.
 The IG needs to be able to yank agencies back into behaving according to their charter and uncover fraud, waste, and abuse.
-Many States have Comptrollers, who are more accountable and independent than a Secretary of the Treasury and able to force fiscal accountability on State Legislatures and Governors, so why not the Federal Government?
+Many States have Comptrollers, who are more accountable and independent than a Secretary of the Treasury and able to force fiscal accountability on State Legislatures and Governors, so why not the Federal Government.
 The current Comptroller at the Treasury Department is a mere shadow of the State Comptrollers.
-I modeled this on the Texas Comptroller of Public Accounts.)
+I modelled this on the Texas Comptroller of Public Accoounts.

 The chief Power for all revenue collections and disbursements shall be vested in a Comptroller of Public Accounts, who shall only be eligible to his Office if he has attained the Age of thirty-five Years, been fourteen Years a Citizen of the United States, and been a senior-Level Accountant for at least one year.